Finding the Best Places to Retire Since 2006!

 Cudjoe Key, Florida

 The Lower Keys is a group of islands at the southern end of the Florida Keys and includes Summerland Key, Big Torch Key, Little Torch Key, Sugarloaf Key, Big Coppitt and Cudjoe Key.
 Named after either the Joewood tree or a fugitive slave - no one is quite sure - Cudjoe Key the island (and the town upon it with the same name) became home to an air force station in 1959.
-A small station remains.
+A small Department of Homeland Security station remains.

 Balmy, mellow and a little bohemian, Cudjoe Key is a place where life moves slowly.
 Businesses include charter fishing services, fish warehouses, rental cottages, an inn, a market and a handful of restaurants, including seafood places, a steakhouse, an Italian place and a Cuban cafe.
 Fishermen reel in plentiful amounts of mahi mahi, jack fish, and snapper from Cudjoe Bay, and the full-service Cudjoe Key Garden Marina is a great place to set sail for a tropical adventure.
 Most of the island is in its natural state, so nearly all residences - a mixture of white and pastel-colored mobile homes and beautiful stilt homes - are clustered closely together the on island's southern end where short palm trees sway and streets have no sidewalks.
 Most homes sits next to a canal and have direct access to Cudjoe Bay or Pirate's Cove.